STRUCTURE AND FUNCTION 4: HAEMOPOIETIC AND NEUROLOGICAL SYSTEMS - 2019/0

 Module code: VMS1006

 This module will present the student with the structure and function of the haemopoietic and neurological systems in the various veterinary species.
 Cases will underpin the presentation of this material to provide context and integration between the disciplines of anatomy, histology, physiology and embryology.
 Students will use dissection and laboratory sessions to develop their technical competencies.
-The PBL cases will be used to underpin the anatomy and physiology and to enhance team learning and the development of independent learning skills.
+Practicals will be used to underpin the anatomy and physiology and to enhance team learning and the development of independent learning skills.

 School of Veterinary Medicine